SAP-ISLM/ISLM-Samples/ISLM_with_SAPAIServices_BTP/README.md

 ### Well done, you just Viewed the inference result returned by the model in an ABAP report.
 <br>

-## Summary
+##
-🎉 Congratulations! 🎉 <br>
-You have successfully completed the Exercise!
+## 🎉 Congratulations!
+You have successfully completed the Exercise!🎉